DynamoBen/WIFItally/README.md

 Open a browser and enter the devices name http://WIFITally_xxxxxx (the Xs represent the last 3 digits of the devices MAC address) or the IP address http://192.168.1.2 then click “Upgrade.”
 Browse to the binary file and click “UPDATE.”
 If successful a message will appear saying the tally light is rebooting and after ~30 seconds the page will refresh and return to the homepage.

 ## Software
-### Installation
-The software is written in Python, which needs to be installed prior to use.
-The preferred version is Python 3.x.

-The Wirecast version of this application uses COM to communicate so additional modules will need to be installed.
-You can either use your preferred package manager and install them manually or install [ActivePython]( https://www.activestate.com/activepython/downloads) which includes all the necessary modules.
 ### Launching Application
-You can launch the application by either double-clicking the script or running it from a command-line prompt (“python3 wcTallyBridge.py” or “python3 vmixTallyBridge.py”).
+You can launch the bridge application by double-clicking the executable or running it from a command-line prompt ("wcTallyBridge.exe” or “vmixTallyBridge.exe”).
 For Wirecast the software monitors a single layer in Wirecast (3 by default) and changes the tally lights based on what is currently live or in preview on that layer.
-For vMix the software monitors input and overlay and changes the tally lights based on what is currently live or in preview.
+For vMix the software monitors both input and overlay and changes the tally lights based on what is currently live or in preview.

 ### Mapping Lights to Shot
 To map a tally light to a shot you must add special characters to the shot name.
 You need add two brackets, a “T”, a colon, and the ID numbers of the tally lights you want to control.
 For multiple IDs each must be separate by a comma.